kmaho17/shinpokered-rebalanced/README.md

   - Butterfree and Beedrill have their prior evolutions' moves added to their level-0 move list
   - Clefable and Wigglytuff get some moves back via level-up
   - Diglett & Dugtrio can learn cut like in yellow version

+- Undocumented super secret pokemon changes
+  - Lickitung can learn Lick via the move-relearner in Saffron City

 - Engine changes just for developers
   - The trainer move engine has been backported from Yellow version; trainer movesets can now be fully customized